 Teams still need to work simultaneously on projects despite not being in the same building.
 Cloud-based software solutions allow team members to edit the same document at one time no matter where they are located.
 Other tools like Google Drive let employees request approvals or proofread files in real-time.
 This feature is helpful for team collaboration and communication too.

 In addition to project files, leadership needs to maintain workflows and complete project deadlines with remote teams.
 Assigning tasks and updating project progress is possible with tools like Trello.
 Remote teams only need to log on to these digital dashboards to see the latest updates or notifications regarding the projects they are assigned to.
+Remote work means less face-to-face, but teams still need to give and get feedback efficiently.
+Try tools like Markup Hero to take screenshots to provide feedback through quick annotations like arrows, highlights, and comments.
 These tools help remote workers stay on task, and can help leadership see what individuals are working on each day.
 Overall, these tools assist with keeping everyone in sync and on track to meet project deadlines.

 Other cloud-based tools, like human capital management platforms, help manage not only individual employees but assist with shuffling remote employees around for proper resource allocation.
 For example, one employee may have a better skill set for a specific task than another, which the HCM software can help leadership identify.
 This feature allows managers to place the best employee for the job on each project.

 Work should have a little bit of fun within it, in addition to meeting deadlines and delivering high-quality results.
 Strong company culture can help with making remote employees feel like they are part of the team.
 Businesses with a strong culture are more likely to retain employees.